 Before Sunrise

-And the Ferris wheel hosted another first kiss in the highly-acclaimed 1995 romance, Before Sunrise.
+The wheel hosted a first kiss in the highly-acclaimed 1995 romance, Before Sunrise.

 In the film, a young American called Jesse (played by Ethan Hawke) and a French student called Celine (played by Julie Delpy) meet on the Budapest – Vienna train.